13857937/41189-My-Reflective-Portfolio/README.md

 It's something I already knew but I didn't think about for a while.
 That the letters on the keyboard and laid out for a particular reason.
 ## What insights have I gained? ##
 The Tipping Point.
 The idea that everything has a boiling point.
 I always knew that in terms of water and people but I had never thought about it in relation to pandemics.
 There was a boiling point before everything started to spill over.
 My insight was a deeply personal one.
 What is my tipping point.
 I have gone through a variety of experiences in my life.
 Yet it takes a lot for my milk to start spilling over.
 It's taught me to maybe take signs and cues that I might be stressed because everything has a critical mass.
+Also I learnt about the Granovetter's Riot Model and was able to relate it to something I knew.
+The Kitty Genovese effect otherwise known as the Bystander Effect.
+It attempts to explain why someone witnessing a crime would not help the victim and was modelled after the murder of Kitty Genovese.
+Many people were in their apartments and not one called the police even though they could witness what was going on.
+It basically states that if one person is being hurt many people will watch until they actually see someone to step in to help as everyone thinks someone else would help.
+I know my threshold is 0.
+If I see someone being hurt I will instantly have to step in.
+It's gotten me into a few mishaps in my time.
+It was interesting to learn that everyone has a different threshold and actually put a number to mine.
 ## What are (my/the) perceived strengths and weaknesses that I have observed? ##
 ## What were the challenges I have encountered/observed and how well (did I/my team) handle them? ##
 One of my team memebers stopped contact this week and it reminded me of something I do quite often.